auvenal/g13-interface/README.md

 # configs
-for the shell version direct commands (as laied out in https://github.com/ecraven/g13/blob/master/README.md) should be used for the ruby version TOML is used see example:
+for the shell version direct g13d commands should be used (as laid out in https://github.com/ecraven/g13/blob/master/README.md)

+for the ruby version TOML is used (see example config: https://github.com/auvenal/g13-interface/blob/main/default.toml)